If you’re feeling frazzled, stressed, and overwhelmed, these life plan apps will help you bring some order to the chaos.

 But, the point is this: You have a lot to manage in your day-to-day life, and most of the time it can seem like a feat of superhuman strength just to keep your head above water.

 Fortunately, in today’s digital-obsessed world, you don’t have to go it alone.
-There are plenty of helpful apps and productivity tools that will transform your frantic pace into something that’s a little more orderly and organized.
+There are plenty of helpful productivity and project management tools that will transform your frantic pace into something that’s a little more orderly and organized.

 Which apps are worth the download?
 When you’re already stressed and pressed for time, the last thing you want to do is weed through all of the options yourself.